RiccardoMaffei/FreedomOutside/README.md

 The binary `FreedomOutside` will be generated in the current working directory.

-Note that the current version of Freedom Outside is compatible with Mac and Unix-like systems.
+Note that the current version of Freedom Outside is compatible only with Unix-like systems.
 The compatibility with other systems has not been tested.

 How to play